marc-weber1/QobuzDownloaderX-MOD/README.md

 QobuzDownloaderX-MOD is a program for downloading music streams from the streaming platform [Qobuz](https://qobuz.com).

-You can not download anything with a free account.
+You can only download 30 second previews with a free account, a Studio (Family) account is needed to download full content.

 This Modded version of the [original QobuzDownloaderX](https://github.com/ImAiiR/QobuzDownloaderX) by [AiiR](https://github.com/ImAiiR) was created for educational purposes.
 Some changes include: